Tammy Abraham: 2017–18 season: Loan to Swansea City

-2018–19: Loan to Aston Villa
+2018–19 season: Loan to Aston Villa

 Following his return from loan at Swansea, new Chelsea manager Maurizio Sarri indicated that he planned to keep Abraham at Chelsea and included him in the squad for the club's Community Shield defeat to Manchester City.
 On 31 August, however, he was sent out on loan once again, returning to the Championship to sign for Aston Villa for the remainder of the season.
 He made his debut for the club on 15 September, starting in a 1–1 draw with Blackburn Rovers, and scored on his home debut four days later in a 2–0 win over Rotherham United.
 On 28 November, he scored four goals in a 5–5 draw with Nottingham Forest in the league; the first time a draw of that score had ever been played out to at Villa Park.
 In doing so, he became the first Aston Villa player to score four goals in a single match in the 21st century.
 He was later named Championship Player of the Month for November after scoring six goals in four appearances for the month.

 By the turn of the year, Abraham had scored 16 goals in 20 appearances and was the joint-top goalscorer in the league.
 His strong form sparked speculation that he would be recalled by Chelsea, who retained the option until 14 January 2019, given the club's own goal scoring troubles.
 It later became apparent that Premier League side Wolverhampton Wanderers had also made an approach for his signature, although FIFA's rules prohibiting a player from representing three clubs in a season cast doubt over any potential move.
 Following a week of media speculation surrounding his future, he reportedly rejected a loan move to Wolves in favour of staying with Villa for the remainder of the season.